Updated: Aug 17

 Earlier this week I had a phone call with a millennial.
 The timing couldn’t have been more perfect because I had millennials on my mind.
 You see, I have been working on a webinar series on the topic of Financial Wellness, which is being piloted through the National Center of Employee Ownership (NCEO).
 The second week of this series is directed to millennials, particularly how to achieve financial independence through avoiding common mistakes and what habits they should be building instead.

 Mel the Millennial* had reached out to me via Calendly, setting up a time to talk with me and ask for advice [ You can too!
-Just book a 30-minute session through Calendly. ]
+Get started by booking a session through Calendly. ]

 Mel* is 26 years old.
 He graduated college in 2017, then moved to sunny Orlando, Florida.
 He worked a series of jobs ranging from coaching youth sports to selling cars, and filled spare time by doing part-time work in the gig economy.

 Mel recently moved back to central Illinois.
 He is currently working full-time as a patient representative in healthcare.
 It is his first office job, and he enjoys the people he works with as well as helping the patients and clinicians each day.
 He also has a second job doing property management part-time for a local church, and he is working towards becoming a certified health coach.

 Mel shares that he enjoys keeping busy when not spending time with family.
 I am very impressed with his work ethic and positive attitude, and reiterate having a positive mindset at work can lead to success.